Purpose of the Scholarship

 How to apply

-Applications will open after the decline by default date, on 1 June 2019 for the 2019/20 award and will close on 1 September 2019.
+Applications will open after the decline-by-default date, on 4 June 2020 for the 20/21 award and will close on 1 September 2020.

 Payments will be made as a fee waiver of the FINAL year of the normal duration of the course plus 10 x £200 per month stipend during the FINAL year of the normal duration of the course.
 The student must be in receipt of a tuition fee loan for the academic year and Student Data Management will waive the fees for the year and contact Student Finance England to advise the tuition fee loan is not required.
 The stipend will be paid into the student’s bank account by Financial Services.